-Schedule a before school Worksite Representative training on one-to-one conversations, asking and answering tough membership questions, and have Worksite Representatives map their building (see Module 5: Mapping on page 24) to better track membership invitations.
-First week of school - Send a welcome letter from the local Association (See sample letter for

-- First week of school Send a welcome letter from the local Association (See sample letter for new employees on page 35). - New hire contacts have been delegated to individuals in each work site.
+- Schedule a before school Worksite Representative training on one-to-one conversations, asking and answering tough membership questions, and have Worksite Representatives map their building (see Module 5: Mapping on page 24) to better track membership invitations. - First week of school Send a welcome letter from the local Association (See sample letter for new employees on page 35). - New hire contacts have been delegated to individuals in each work site.
 Consider implementing a "First Friend, Best Friend" Union buddy system: - Worksite Representatives map the building.
 Determine who is best positioned to be the Union buddy for the new hire (request OEA's "First Friend, Best Friend" flyer for suggestions). - Prep the one-to-one conversation process (page 36 Sample Back-to-School Conversation frame). - Distribute other helpful local information for new hires (top contract provisions, work site specific information, Worksite Representative contact information, administrative contacts, etc.).